 Under Article 357 of the Tax Code, taxable supplies include self-supplies of goods and services.

-For more information about imports, see Section 4.7.2.
+For more information about imports, see [4.7.2]Section 4.7.2[end].

 2.4.
 Excluded Transactions

 //Article 358 Ter provides that services provided by an employee in the course of employment or any other legal relationship creating a subordinate relationship as regards working conditions, remuneration arrangements and the employer's liability are not carried out independently and are therefore outside of the scope of VAT.